 \subsection{Explicit conditions for relative arbitrage}

 In the previous section we obtained relative arbitrage in the market with price impact, but under \emph{implicit} assumptions on the market.
 Indeed, we directly assumed that the observed market was nondegenerate, diverse and nonexplosive.
-However, in our framework, the market with price impact is derived from the baselines frictionless market prices $S$, by the price impact specifications $h,K$ and $J^0$ and by our choice of generating function $G$.
+However, in our framework, the market with price impact is derived from the frictionless market prices $S$, the price impact specifications $h$ and $K$, and the choice of generating function $G$.
 In this section we develop explicit conditions on these inputs that guarantee the existence of relative arbitrage.
-To this end, we make the following definitions. \begin{defn}[Bounded volatility] The market is said to have \emph{bounded volatility} if we have the almost sure bound $\sum_{i,j=1}^d [\log P_i,\log P_j](t) \leq \sigma^2 t$ for every $t \geq 0$ and some $\sigma^2 >0$. \end{defn}
+To this end, we make the following definitions. \begin{defn}[Bounded volatility] The market is said to have \emph{bounded volatility} if the almost sure bound $\sum_{i,j=1}^d [\log P_i,\log P_j](t) \leq \sigma^2 t$ holds for every $t \geq 0$ and some $\sigma^2 >0$. \end{defn}

 \begin{defn}[Floor constraints] \begin{enumerate} \item \!
 The total market capitalization satisfies a \emph{floor constraint} with bound $\kappa > 0$ on $[0,T]$ if $\overline \bfp(t) \geq \kappa$ almost surely for every $t \in [0,T]$, \item The market weights are said to satisfy a \emph{floor constraint} with bound $\ell > 0$ on $[0,T]$ if $\min_{i\in\{1,\dots,d\}}\mu_i(t) \geq \ell$ almost surely for every $t \in [0,T]$. \end{enumerate} \end{defn} \begin{remark} \begin{enumerate} \item Most markets have a minimum capitalization requirement for the continued listing of a company's stock.
 For instance, as of January 2026, NASDAQ requires companies to have at least \$15M in the market value of their publicly held shares and a minimum bid price of \$1 per share \cite{nasdaq_continued_listing_2026}.
 As such, the floor constraints of Definition~\ref{defn:floor_constraints} are expected to hold in practice, \item When $d = 2$, market diversity implies a market weight floor constraint since $\min_{i\in\{1,2\}}\mu_i(t) = 1 - \max_{i \in \{1,2\}}\mu_i(t) \geq \delta$, where $\delta$ is the diversity constant.